ciukstar/skillexam/README.md

 *State Machine Diagram*
 ![State Machine Diagram](static/img/SkillExam-SMD.svg)

-Once the exam time has expired, the system notifies the candidate and forces him to complete the exam.
+Once the exam time has expired, the system notifies the candidate and forces him to finish the exam.

 ### Answer